jamesonnuss/jamesonnuss/README.md

-### Hi there 👋
+### Hi there, nice to meet you! 👋

 - 💻 Role: Technical Director at [R\West Marketing](https://www.rwest.com/)
 - 🌱 I'm currently learning: Next.js
 - 💾 Familiar with: React // JavaScript // WordPress
-- 🔮 I’m looking to: Transition to Web3 full-time where I can apply my skills and knowledge to create scalable, innovative, and intuitive user experiences
+- 🔮 I’m looking to: Transition to Web3 full-time
 - 👾 Side hustle: Technical Lead & Development with [Gen City Labs](https://gencitylabs.io/)
 - 💬 Ask me about: Where you should start learning about Front-end Development
 - 💥 Discord: Onward#1927